irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 lists and other online forums.
 Participants must follow the IETF anti-harassment policy which also applies to the IRTF [ANTI-HARASSMENT].

-If you believe you have been harassed, notice that someone else is being harassed, or have any other concerns relating to potential harassment or conduct, you are encouraged to raise your concern with the relevant Research Group Chair or the IRTF Chair, or with the Ombudsteam [OMBUDSTEAM] who work on an independent and confidential basis.
+Participants who believe they have been harassed, notice that someone else is being harassed, or have any other concerns relating to potential harassment or conduct, are encouraged to raise their concern with the relevant Research Group Chair or the IRTF Chair, or with the Ombudsteam [OMBUDSTEAM] who work on an independent and confidential basis.
 All such concerns will be seriously considered, and action will be taken as